FlyingFathead/dvr-yolov8-detection/README.md

 `dvr-yolov8-detection` is designed for real-time detection of humans, animals, or objects using the YOLOv8 model and OpenCV.

-It supports real-time video streams via RTMP or USB webcams, includes CUDA GPU acceleration for enhanced performance, and provides options for saving detections, triggering alerts and logging events.
+The program supports real-time video streams via RTMP or USB webcams, includes CUDA GPU acceleration for enhanced performance, and provides options for saving detections, triggering alerts and logging events.

 The video preview can be run both in a GUI window and headless on a local web server using the included Flask web server setup.